"Clock ticking" to achieve energy transition - Equinor | Headlines

 A senior executive for Norwegian oil company Equinor said on Tuesday that the "the clock is ticking" to achieve an energy transition away from hydrocarbon.

-"If we don't take action, we'll end up losing out," Equinor's Senior Vice President for Africa Paul McCafferty told an oil conference in Dubai.
+"If we don't take action, we'll end up losing out," Equinor's Senior Vice President for Africa Paul McCafferty told the Africa Oil Week conference in Dubai.
+The transition will be "more like a 30-year" process, not five or ten years, Africa Oil Corp Chief Executive Officer Keith Hill told the conference.

+African states should keep the focus on ensuring energy security for their populations as the continent only accounts for 2 percent of global CO2 emissions, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)